 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where boracite typically forms.
+Look in evaporite deposits country, the host setting where boracite typically forms.
 If you start seeing halite, anhydrite, gypsum in float, you are in the right ground.
 Field specimens usually show a pseudo-cubic crystals, octahedral, massive, granular habit, so train your eye for that shape before scanning the outcrop.